 Auto-Tune: During the musical part of #27, Antoine notices that the singer still sounds out of tune despite using an Auto-Tune-like tool.
 Antoine then mocks it by filming himself recording a very badly singed voice and being answered by the software "I refuse to cooperate."

-Berserk Button: A few, like considering completely random stuff (like a large black woman stepping and dancing on butter, or a guy painting with a brush up his ass) to be art, or the big black borders on the sides of videos filmed with phones.
+Berserk Button: A few, like considering completely random stuff (like a large black woman stepping and dancing on butter, or a guy painting with a brush up his ass) to be art, people having sex with their socks on, or the big black borders on the sides of videos filmed with phones.

 Call Back: In #33, the video's first part is focused on a guy brushing his teeth with a toothbrush ducttaped on an airsoft gun while firing it.
 Then Antoine makes a couple of jokes about using a toothbrush as a firearm.
 In #34 action opening, we can brievely see a man shooting with a toothbush.